fonttools/fonttools/README.rst

 When installing cu2qu from PyPI using pip, as long as you have a C compiler available, the cu2qu setup script will automatically attempt to build a C/Python extension module.
-If the compilation fails for any reasons, an error is printed and cu2qu is be installed as pure-Python, without the optimized extension.
+If the compilation fails for any reasons, an error is printed and cu2qu will be installed as pure-Python, without the optimized extension.

 If you have cloned the git repository, the C source files are not present and